 - You will now see at least 2 “Keys” that will pop up for you “Post-submission Request” and “Pre-submission Request” (you almost always want to use Post-submission since that is the information gathered after you submitted the form).

 - Now click on “Verify Form Fields and Values” this will show you in a human-readable way what information was gathered.

-If everything looks right and all your information was gathered correctly, then you can be 99% sure that it will work with Bulk Settings Manager to change all your Child sites.
+If everything looks right and all your information was gathered correctly, you can be 99% sure that it will work with Bulk Settings Manager to change all your Child sites.

-An example of where Bulk Settings Manager would not work is during the initial setup of JetPack, where you are required to leave your Child site to verify log in credentials.
+An example of where Bulk Settings Manager would not work is during the initial setup of JetPack, where you are required to leave your Child site to verify log-in credentials.
 However, you would be able to set up keys for JetPack after the verify credential step.

-Pre-submission requests often don’t have all fields, and values detected.
+Pre-submission requests often don’t have all fields and values detected.
 Using the Pre-submission requests may lead to incomplete Keys.
 We strongly recommend using Post-submission requests!

 To see the Post-submission request, you need to submit the form that you are trying to grab and make the Key.
-Once you get to the page where the form is located, make sure that the wanted values are correctly set, submit the form, and after that, you will be able to see the Post-submission request.
+Once you get to the page where the form is located, make sure that the wanted values are correctly set, submit the form, and after that, you will see the Post-submission request.